University of Glasgow Student Privacy Notice

 • Relevant Government Departments to whom the University has a statutory obligation to release information, for example UK Visas and immigration

-• Provision of systems and services facilitated by third party IT providers
+• Provision of systems and services facilitated by third party auditing, legal services, and IT providers (including IT Security)

 • Law enforcement agencies or other bodies with regulatory powers

-• Work placement sites, for example, those students studying medicine, dentistry, education and veterinary medicine or other educational partners, involved in joint/collaborative course or student exchange provision
+• Work placement sites, for example, those students studying medicine, dentistry, education and veterinary medicine or other educational partners, for example, such as Glasgow International College, or partners involved in joint/collaborative course or student exchange provision

 • Potential employers or providers of education who have been approached by students, for reference provision purposes